Tag Archives: live action shooting

 Additionally Polycam could be integrated with leading real-time image analysis software to automatically follow the player or other point of interest.
 The interest generated at IBC has been very welcome and more and more applications for Polycam are continuously being raised.

 And of course because the system is IP-based, control can be achieved not just locally but from a remote control room anywhere in the world, allowing for suitable bandwidth.

 Polycam has developed out of the precision technology Mark Roberts Motion Control is industry renowned for and offers broadcasters the reliability and consistency of shots that have made the most demanding of motion control composite sequences possible for many blockbuster movies.

 Here is a YouTube video that demonstrates the principles of the system and how to control it.

 Polycam is just one of the Broadcast Solutions newly available from Mark Roberts Motion Control, click on the link here to go to the brand new broadcast solution pages on our website.
 Please contact Steve Boland to request more information.

 01342 838 000

-For 6 Months AFP worked with Camera manufacturer Nikon – the default camera for most of the Agency’s photographers – and British robotic specialist Mark Roberts Motion Control (MRMC) to adapt the devices to be used in London.
+For 6 Months AFP worked with camera manufacturer – the default camera for most of the Agency’s photographers – and us, to adapt the devices to be used in London.